MeidoPromotionAssociation/COM3D2_MOD_EDITOR/README.md

 # KISS 規約

+*This Project is not owned or endorsed by KISS.

 *MODs are not supported by KISS.

 *KISS cannot be held responsible for any problems that may arise when using MODs.